rustnl/rustnl2025/src/pages/workshops/embedded.md

 ---
 layout: "../../layouts/WorkshopLayout.astro"
-title: "Build cross-platform GUIs in Rust"
+title: "Building Embedded GUIs with Rust"
-abstract: "This workshop introduces Slint, a Rust based declarative GUI toolkit, and will show you how to build GUI applications with Rust.
-By the end of the workshop, you will have built a fully functioning cross-platform application in Rust."
+abstract: "Developing graphical user interfaces for embedded systems comes with challenges such as limited resources, diverse hardware platforms, and real-time constraints.
+This workshop will introduce you to Slint and the Espressif Rust ecosystem, guiding you through building a weather station app on Espressif’s hardware.
+By the end, you will have a fully functional GUI running on an embedded device, with insights into how Rust is shaping the future of embedded development."
 time: "9:00 - 13:00"
 slug: "embedded"
 level: "intermediate"
 beginnerFriendly: false
 ---

-As a low level language, Rust is perfectly suitable for making user interfaces the old fashioned way, with native APIs.
-Rust’s expressiveness and high level abstractions make it ideal for building intricate and complex user interfaces.
-However, writing a GUI application in today’s world typically means supporting many platforms.

-This workshop introduces Slint, a Rust based declarative GUI toolkit, and will show you how to build GUI applications with Rust.
-By the end of the workshop, you will have built a fully functioning cross-platform application in Rust.
-Little to basic Rust knowledge is sufficient to follow the contents of the workshop.

-In the workshop, the participants will build a weather station app to learn the basics of Slint and its Rust API.

-The workshop is run in collaboration with Espressif; each participant will be provided with hardware.

-The rough agenda could look as follows:
+Developing graphical user interfaces for embedded systems comes with challenges such as limited resources, diverse hardware platforms, and real-time constraints.
+This workshop will introduce you to Slint and the Espressif Rust ecosystem, guiding you through building a weather station app on Espressif’s hardware.
+By the end, you will have a fully functional GUI running on an embedded device, with insights into how Rust is shaping the future of embedded development.

+Slint, a Rust-based declarative GUI toolkit, provides a lightweight and efficient way to build modern UIs for embedded devices.
+While optimized for resource-constrained environments, Slint also enables seamless cross-platform development, allowing the same codebase to run on embedded devices, desktops, and even WebAssembly.

+Espressif Systems is known for its widely used ESP32 series of microcontrollers, powering IoT and embedded applications worldwide.
+Espressif has been actively adding first-class Rust support for their hardware, making Rust a compelling choice for embedded development.

+**Workshop Details**

+This workshop provides each participant with hardware to develop and test their applications.

+**Agenda**

-Starting with Slint
+1 .
+Getting Started with Rust and Slint on Espressif

+- Setting up the Rust toolchain for Espressif hardware
+- Installing and configuring Slint for embedded development
-1. Visual Studio Extension
+- Using the Visual Studio Code extension
-2. Weather station boilerplate app
+- Exploring the weather station boilerplate app

-Slint Language
+2 .
+Slint Language Fundamentals

-1. Syntax and Concepts
+- Syntax and key concepts
-2. Building Widgets to display weather data
+- Creating widgets to display real-time sensor data

-Slint Rust API
+3 .
+Slint Rust API for Embedded Systems

-1. slint-build crate
+- Understanding the slint-build crate
-2. Threading and Event-Loop
+- Threading and event loops in embedded environments
-3. Model trait
+- Implementing the Model trait
-4. Integrating a Rust backend for weather station UI
+- Integrating a Rust backend for sensor data processing

-Overview Target Platforms
-1. Desktop
-2. WebAssembly
-3. Embedded Linux
-4. ESP
+4 .
+Target Platform Overview

+- ESP-based microcontrollers
+- Desktop (Windows, macOS, Linux)